AliQorbaniFard/REAL-TIME-MULTI-CHANNEL-ADC-DATA-MONITORING-AND-ANALYSIS-USING-STM32F7-DISCOVERY-BOARD/readme.md

 ![photo_5989875667652690889_y](https://github.com/user-attachments/assets/435c490c-bc7f-46f4-8e96-f4b529a49d38)

-The pins designated for reading analog values are PA0, PA1, PA2, PA3, PA4, and PA5.
+The pins designated for reading analog values are PA0, PA1, PA2, PA3, PA4, and PA5(Arduino header pins).

+STM32 cubeIDE is used for debugging, touchgfx is used to setup GUI to upload the code, hex file is provided in cubeIDE folder

 To upload this code to your STM32F7 Discovery board, please follow these instructions: